AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/microsoft-365-excel-modules.md

 keywords: connector
 navigation-topic: apps-and-their-modules
 title: Microsoft Office 365 Excel modules
-description: In an Adobe Workfront Fusion scenario, you can automate workflows that use Microsoft 365 Excel, as well as connect it to multiple third-party applications and services.
+description: In an [!DNL Adobe Workfront] Fusion scenario, you can automate workflows that use Microsoft 365 Excel, as well as connect it to multiple third-party applications and services.
 author: Becky
 feature: Workfront Fusion, Digital Content and Documents
 exl-id: 9aa3739d-6800-4eb1-a17f-32fdfd8ed0f2
 ---
 # Microsoft Office 365 Excel modules

-In an Adobe Workfront Fusion scenario, you can automate workflows that use Microsoft 365 Excel, as well as connect it to multiple third-party applications and services.
+In an [!DNL Adobe Workfront] Fusion scenario, you can automate workflows that use Microsoft 365 Excel, as well as connect it to multiple third-party applications and services.

 If you need instructions on creating a scenario, see [Create a scenario in Adobe Workfront Fusion](../../workfront-fusion/scenarios/create-a-scenario.md).